stevenliuyi/hexo-theme-next/README.md

 - Add link to the author name in the sidebar
 - Display "powered by" and "theme by" information in the sidebar
 - Customize the display of tags in the posts
+- Change the style of Needmoreshare2 button to match the theme

 Besides, there is a new tag `wp` you can use to easily link to Wikipedia articles.